-Today I'm going to show you how you can download the official credit card BinList database directly from the MasterCard website.
+Today I'm going to show you how you can download the official credit card BinList database (with new 8 digit BINs!) directly from the MasterCard website.

-In fact, these are the exact steps that I'm using to access the latest MasterCard BIN table (without registration or login) every time I need the Bin List for some cool ecommerce project.
+In fact, these are the exact steps that I'm using to access the latest MasterCard BIN table (without registration or login) every time I need the USA bin list for some cool ecommerce project.

 The best part?